Deadfall Lakes And Mount Eddy

 You soon spot Middle Deadfall Lake on the right.
 Big rocks on the shoreline make great sunbathing and dipping spots, and you’ll also find several campsites.
 A marsh covered with marigolds empties into Middle Deadfall Lake’s north side.
 Rejoin the Sisson–Callahan Trail near this colorful marsh, and then wander past a pure stand of western white pine on your way to Mount Eddy.

-At 3.1 miles, just before the first of three alpine ponds, foxtail pine appear.
+At 3.1 miles, just before the first of three alpine ponds, foxtail pines appear.
 Three superb campsites exist at the first pond, which reflects the orange metamorphosed rock of the west flank of Mount Eddy.
 Reach the meadow above Upper Deadfall Lake at 3.6 miles.
 A sand-bottomed brook wanders through the meadow, where wild onion, buttercup, and bird’s-foot grow next to a spring.
 The path ascends to the southwest, allowing numerous views of the Deadfall Lakes and the Trinity Alps in the distance.

 At 4.2 miles you reach Deadfall Summit.
 Go left at a trail fork and climb relentlessly for the next 0.8 mile, gazing at displays of the upper Sacramento River drainage to the east and Castle Crags to the southeast, as well as a mix of shiny metamorphic stones and alpine wildflowers at your feet.
 An excellent vista of Mount Shasta awaits at Mount Eddy’s summit.
 In addition to all previously encountered views, you’ll also see Black Butte.